Urban Logistics REIT

 Capital values fell 26% in the industrial sector in the second half of 2022.

-Commercial real estate valuations appear to have been heavily impacted by market volatility and economic uncertainty, as interest rates have risen and financing conditions have tightened.
-The pace at which values have declined has been extraordinary, with UK real estate returns in the fourth quarter of 2022 falling by 11.9% – the largest quarterly fall since 2008, according to MSCI’s quarterly UK property index.
+Commercial real estate valuations have been heavily impacted by market volatility and economic uncertainty, as interest rates rise and financing conditions have tightened.
+The pace at which property values have declined has been extraordinary, with UK real estate returns in the fourth quarter of 2022 falling by 11.9% – the largest quarterly fall since 2008, according to MSCI’s quarterly UK property index.
 In fact, capital values have fallen faster during the current period of uncertainty than during the 2008 global financial crisis.

 For 2022 as a whole, UK property returns fell 8.9%, the MSCI data showed.
 The quarterly property index measures returns across 7,375 properties – mostly industrial, office and retail buildings – worth £140bn.

-The investment yields used to value property moved out as the Bank of England raised the base rate, which has moved from 0.25% in January 2022 to 4.5% in May 2023.
+The investment yields used to value property moved out to keep pace with the Bank of England base rate, which has moved from 0.25% in January 2022 to 4.5% in May 2023.
 Figure 1 shows the yield movement of different prime property sectors between February 2022 and February 2023.

-The industrial and logistics sector has witnessed the largest yield shift, likely due in part to it being one of the lowest yielding property sectors, following years of yield compression as investor flocked to the sector attracted by the rental growth prospects.
+The industrial and logistics sector has witnessed the largest yield shift due to it being one of the lowest yielding property sectors, following years of yield compression as investor flocked to the sector attracted by the strong rental growth prospects.
 UK industrial property capital values fell by 26% in the second half of 2022, the steepest fall for the sector on record, MSCI’s index showed.
-Industrial and logistics property yields increased by more than 120 bps, while the prime segment recorded an outward shift of 175 bps, from 3.25% to 5%, in just five months.
+Industrial and logistics property yields increased by more than 120 basis points (bps – 1.2%), while the prime segment recorded an outward shift of 175 bps, from 3.25% to 5%, in just five months.

 Property returns were positive in March – the first time for eight months.

-SHED’s manager says that the market has improved week on week since February, with a weight of capital still looking to invest in the industrial and logistics sector, underpinned by the supply and demand imbalance.
-The bid for Industrials REIT by Blackstone in April (at a 42% premium to its share price and “material” premium to its NAV) appears to have lent significant confidence to the market, the manager adds.
-Despite this weight of capital, the manager says that market pricing is still very sensitive to the effects of monetary tightening and all-in finance yields.
+SHED’s manager says that the market has improved week on week since February, with a weight of capital still looking to invest in the industrial and logistics sector, underpinned by the supply and demand imbalance (demand currently outstrips supply).
+The bid for Industrials REIT by Blackstone in April (at a 42% premium to its share price and “material” premium to its NAV) has lent significant confidence to the market, the manager adds.
+Despite this weight of capital, the manager says that market pricing is still very sensitive to the effects of monetary tightening (rising interest rates) and all-in finance yields.